De Benneville Randolph Keim: Later life

 Present when President William McKinley was shot in Buffalo on September 6, 1901, Keim quickly wrote down what he had seen, and penned his "Extraordinary Eyewitness Account of the Assassination of President McKinley" the next day.
 A week later, McKinley died from his wounds (on September 14).

 In 1912, he became a widower when his wife, Jane Sumner Owen Keim, died at their home in Reading, Pennsylvania on November 22.
-She was laid to rest at the Old North Cemetery in Hartford, Connecticut.

-Death and interment
+Death

-Keim died at the Walter Reed Hospital in Washington, D.C. on May 24, 1914.
+Keim died at the Walter Reed Hospital in Washington, D.C., on May 24, 1914.
 His remains were returned to Berks County, Pennsylvania.
 Following funeral services, he was laid to rest at the Charles Evans Cemetery in Reading.
 In its May 25 obituary for Keim, The Washington Post observed:

 Mr. Keim's dispatches during the civil war were notable for their original style, accuracy, and wealth of detail.
 It Is said that one of his dispatches, which described the methods of Gen. Grant and dealt with his ability as a commander, was one of the prime factors in bringing about Grant's selection as commander of the Union forces.
 When Grant became President he commissioned Mr. Keim to inspect the United States consulates in every part of the world....
 Following the close of the war Mr. Keim continued in newspaper work, becoming one of the foremost of the Washington correspondents.